(photo by James Michael Juarez)

 About

 In her work as a translator, Elisa primarily focuses on Brazilian poetry.
 In 2017, she published her translations of the Brazilian poet Ana Martins Marques in This House (Scrambler Books), a book centered on the idea of home, which she also illustrated.
 In 2022, her Ana Cristina Cesar translations won the Gulf Coast Prize in Translation, judged by Daniel Borzutzky.
-You can find Elisa's translations in Asymptote Journal, Washington Square Review, Circumference Magazine, Stonecutter Journal, Literary Hub, harlequin creature, Words Without Borders, among others.

-Elisa has been awarded writing residencies at Art Omi (2022, 2015), Tin House (2022) and the Fondation Jan Michalski in Switzerland (2019), and she was a 2021 recipient of the Mae Fellowship, a virtual program providing support for women and nonbinary writers working on their first books.
+Elisa has been awarded writing residencies at Art Omi (2022, 2015), Tin House (2022) and the Fondation Jan Michalski in Switzerland (2019).
+She was a 2021 recipient of the Mae Fellowship, a virtual program providing support for women and nonbinary writers working on their first books.
 She has spoken about her work at Princeton University, UC Berkeley, Barnard College, the New School, CalArts, and other places.
 Her essays have been highlighted as "must-reads" by the Atlantic and ARTnews, and she’s been interviewed about her work for KCET, UCLA, and Electric Literature.

 Click here if you wish to sign up for Elisa’s very occasional newsletter (no more than three or four times a year) on what she is writing, teaching, reading, and seeing in the art galleries.